arthurkehrwald/VisualPinball.Engine.Mpf/README.md

 solution.
 In the future we might add the Unity project with its dependencies, but for now you'll need to open it through Unity.

-### Binaries

-Both gRPC and Protobuf come with dependencies that conflict with Unity's, namely `System.Buffers`, `System.Memory` and `System.Runtime.CompilerServices`.
-To solve this, we disable assembly validation for `Google.Protobuf.dll` and `Grpc.Core.dll` via the plugin inspector.

 ### Unity Package

 The goal of this repo is to use it within Unity.
 In order to do that, open the